tauh33dkhan/vulnerable-password-manager/README.md

 #Vulnerable Password Manager

-find a way to steal user password.
+Find a way to steal saved password for any website.